mohitpai/journey-optimizer.en/help/using/experience-decisioning/items.md

     ![](assets/item-attributes.png)

+    >[!NOTE]
+    >
+    >The priority is an integer data type.
+All attributes that are integer data types should contain integer values (no decimals).

 1. Custom attributes are specific attributes tailored to your needs that you can assign to a decision item.
 They are defined in the decision items' catalog schema.
 [Learn how to work with catalogs](catalogs.md)

 1. Once the decision item's attributes are defined, click **[!UICONTROL Next]** to set profile constraints for the item.